SRON-Earth/Balsa/Documentation/Manual.md

 In conclusion:

 * **The ideal performance scenario for a minimal peak-memory footprint** is to use the classifier with either _zero or one worker threads_, and a _model preload maximum of 1_.
 This (zero workers) is the default configuration of the classifier in both the command-line and the library version.
 * **The ideal performance scenario for minimal classification wall-clock time** is _to preload the entire model in RAM_ (set preload equal to number of trees/submodels), to use _as many threads as there are cores on the machine_, and to _process multiple batches in one application run_.
-However...
 * **In all cases: process as many points as are available in one classify() call.**